MtnMesh/mtnmesh.github.io/docs/config.md

 | --------------------: | :----------------- |
 | Neighbor Info enabled | `False`            |

 Neighbor Info's functionality has been greatly limited in newer firmware versions.
-We recommend disabling it at this time.
+We recommend disabling it for most deployments.